 Supporting Grantees Through Executive Transitions

-Throughout our many years of funding social justice organizations, Veatch staff has heard a common refrain from executive directors: they lacked the support they needed as they transitioned into leadership positions in social justice organizations.
-This concern was especially raised by those EDs who are women and/or people of color, who increasingly make the majority of the leadership of Veatch grantees, and of the movement as a whole.
+Throughout our many years of funding social justice organizations, we've heard a common refrain from executive directors: they lack the support they need when they transition into new leadership positions within social justice organizations.
+This concern is raised most often, moreover, by directors who are women and/or people of color who increasingly make up a majority of Veatch grantees — and of the movement as a whole.

 To build a deeper understanding of the needs of executive directors during moments of transitions, in the Fall of 2020 Veatch commissioned long-time racial justice activist and movement leader Rinku Sen to survey more than 100 of our grantees and to conduct focus groups with over 20 of them.
+This project was managed by Domenico Romero, PhD, Senior Program Officer at Veatch.
 Here, we share some of our most important findings and what Veatch is doing to address this issue.
-With this, we aim to contribute to the conversation that we are committed to have with our partners in social justice organizing and in progressive philanthropy to correct this issue.
+By sharing the knowledge we learned throughout this in-depth process, we hope to inform our partners in social justice organizing and progressive philanthropy — and work alongside them to address the issue.

-Recent research and analysis support these findings and provide additional important context to the conversation on this issue.
+Recent research and analysis support what we have found throughout this project.
 To learn more about some of these reports and pieces of research, click here.